 Be authentic and helpful

-If you’re authentic and give your expertise to others without expecting to receive back, you’ll gain their trust.
+If you’re authentic and give your expertise to others without expecting to receive it back, you’ll gain their trust.

 Provide an experience money can’t buy